rquarry/ansible-labs-101/README.md

 * Host1 - No GUI
 * Host2 - No GUI
-* ansible-host - No GUI, ansible core installed and Ansible-tower
+* ansible-host - No GUI, ansible core installed

 ## Requirements: